WhySooooFurious/Ultimate-Sideloading-Guide/README.md

 We have made our own app called "Portal" and it contains all links to ESign, Feather, GBox and Scarlet inside the app itself!

+## Unsupported Methods
+We don't support other guides that use services such as NextDNS as those have limits, and apps will revoke if you pass that limit. madNS itself uses NextDNS and is transparent as we could make it be.
+It is run for by donators and will keep running for as long as possible.

 ## Before we start

 - This might not work for you if you've been using other enterprise sideloaders as the certificates might be revoked on your device!

-- If you know that you are revoked you will need to follow the the Revoked guide!
+- If you know that you are revoked you will need to follow the the Revoked guide [here]

 - This will work as long as you read and do all of the steps properly!